lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Is this bannable?**

 Remember, this is not a script.
-It only allows `dota2.exe` to see the Windows key press while blocking it from the OS and every other application.
+It is one hotkey that allows `dota2.exe` to see the Windows key press whilst blocking it from the OS and every other application.
 I have played 1000+ games and have not been banned.
 There exists AHK scripts that are bannable, but those are much more than a hotkey rebind.

 **Do you personally use the** `.ahk` **or** `.exe`**?**